JihedChaibi/STM32-with-no-IDE/README.md

-# Yes, IDEs make the job easier..
+# Yes, IDEs make the job easier, but..

-## But if you are an embedded developer, you should know what is going under the hood.
+## If you are an embedded developer, you should know what is going under the hood.

-### Get rid of that IDE and do it like a boss
+### Get rid of that IDE and do it like a boss  :sunglasses:

 ##